 Time will pass, and your legacy will be one of abject failure; now, staring at your last chance to stand up and be a leader, you turned your back on it.
 Your last stand forever to be defined as an act of weakness.
-Your delusions of grandeur extinguished by a power far greater than you, extinguished by the voice of the people.
+Your delusions of grandeur extinguished by a power far greater than you, smothered by the voice of the people.
 One can only wonder when you look in the mirror if you ponder to yourself how your last stand could have been that of a man and not that of a weakling

 Criticism is defined as a critical observation or remark.